shibam-banerjee/Face_Mask_Detection/README.md

 Make sure to Mount your Google Drive as it will make things easier for you, if you are using Colab.

-You can train with your own dataset or use my weights which is provided.
-Remember, the weights provided works better with simpler images.
-You can also retrain using my weights.